Call 911 if:

 - The person may be hospitalized for several days.

-- Anti-venom will be administered for box jellyfish stings.
+- Anti-venom may be administered for box jellyfish stings.